thelittlebighand/baac/README.md

-# baac
+# BAAC
-Bakalari alternative client
+This Bakalari alternative client, a hobby project driven by absurdity of this world.